infobloxopen/infoblox-ansible/README.md

 The `nios_modules` collection can be installed either from Ansible Galaxy or directly from git.
-It is recommended to install collections from Ansible Galaxy are those are more stable than the ones in the git branch.
+It is recommended to install collections from Ansible Galaxy as those are more stable than the ones in the git branch.

 ### Installation from Ansible Galaxy